gofed/gofed/README.md

    /tmp/test/golang-github-stretchr-respond/fedora/golang-github-stretchr-respond
    ```

-First it clone fedora repo if the package already exists.
-If not, it creates a spec file (needs to be filled for missing stuff), downloads the tarball and lists all imports.
+First it checks fedora repo if the package already exists.
+If not, it creates a spec file (needs to be filled for missing stuff), downloads the tarball and lists all dependencies (classes of imports decomposed by a repo).

 #### Dependency discovering
 To discover imports and dependecies on packages for https://github.com/rackspace/gophercloud, run the following command on its tarball: